Centrelink Customer Reference Number (CRN)

 - CRN when talking to staff in a service centre.

 If you already have an online account, you can use your CAN and password to link it to myGov.
-Just sign in to myGov, follow the steps to link Centrelink and enter your CAN and password when asked.
+Just sign in to myGov and follow the prompts to link Centrelink, and enter your CAN and password when asked.

 This information was printed 22 October 2021 from https://www.servicesaustralia.gov.au/individuals/subjects/centrelink-customer-reference-number-crn.
 It may not include all of the relevant information on this topic.
 Please consider any relevant site notices at https://www.servicesaustralia.gov.au/individuals/site-notices when using this material.